 Wait a minute- all this jabbering about acting, but didn't you say he writes too?
 Sure did.
-Michael focuses his writing efforts on short stories, sketches and poetry.
+Go to Writings to find out more.
 Most recently, he has showcased some of his material at the pinnacle of all comedy venues: Open Mic nights.

 Thank you for taking the time to check out the Official Site of Michael J. Sielaff.
 It's definitely a stock template from webs.com, but it kinda fits Sielaff's cartoony personality, right?
 Please contact me-I mean, US with any questions, comments, prank messages or high fives!